AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphlql-api-content-fragments.md

 description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with GraphQL for Content Delivery.
 ---

-# GraphQL API for Use with Content Fragments {#graphql-api-for-use-with-content-fragments}
+# GraphQL API for use with Content Fragments {#graphql-api-for-use-with-content-fragments}

 ## The GraphQL API {#graphql-api}